-Incurred Cost Audits review costs associated with MOUs issued under the Call for Projects program or contract incurred costs.
+Incurred Cost Audits review costs associated with MOUs issued under the Call for Projects, Transit Oriented Development programs and Measure R Highway Capital or contract incurred costs.
 Contract Pre-award Audits review costs proposed for contracts and change orders issued by Vendor/Contract Management.
-The audits included in the FY19 proposed plan are based on discussions with project managers and contract administration staff.
-The grant audit work was completely outsourced in FY18 and will continue to be outsourced in FY19 due to a shortage of permanent staff.
+The audits included in the FY20 proposed plan are based on discussions with project managers and contract administration staff.

-The highest priority for FY19 are contract audits for large construction, corridor, and rolling stock regulatory projects followed by pre-award audits for all other projects.
+The highest priority for FY20 are contract audits for large construction, corridor, and rolling stock regulatory projects followed by pre-award audits for all other projects.
 This is followed by incurred cost and closeout audits in the priority list.
 External resources will be used if there are available funds to meet critical project deadlines.